raul23/Darth-Vader-RPi/docs/README_docs.rst

   **NOTE:** the *Lightsaber button* can be pressed while the *Song button* or the *Quotes button* is playing audio since they use different channels.
 * The *Song button* plays the `Imperial March song by Jacob Townsend`_
-* The *Quotes button* plays a famous Darth Vader quotes when pressed.
+* The *Quotes button* plays famous Darth Vader quotes when pressed.
 For testing purposes, the ``darth_vader_rpi`` package comes with two movie lines:

     * `"I am your father"`_